2. We determine IF and HOW we can help

 With use user-level access to an Enterprise Windows Domain for the Insider Threat scenario.
 We use this authenticated, user-level access to validate and test user rights, permissions, and access.
 A user should only be provided what is required for them to perform their job.
 Many organizations do not fully understand or have documented all the access a “user” may have.
 For example, we have found organizations where a standard user-level account could access the network shares of everyone in the company, including the CEO.
 This was due to improper permissions on network shares.
 This is not an uncommon scenario.

 We follow a seven phase methodology designed to maximize our efficiency, minimize risk, and provide complete and accurate results.
 The overarching seven phases of the methodology are:

 We think it is better to have an ethical hacker find the holes into your enterprise than an adversary or insider.
 Our Penetration Testing provides details on exploitable vulnerabilities in a prioritized, tangible manner.
 Our report allows you to better understand what your environment looks like from an attacker perspective.
 This helps you prioritize efforts to mitigate risk to reduce breach likelihood or damage.

-Our Gray Box Penetration Testing services also help you meet compliance audit requirements such as HIPAA, SOC 2, PCI DSS, and FISMA.
+Our Internal Penetration Testing services help you meet compliance audit requirements such as HIPAA, SOC 2, PCI DSS, and FISMA.

-The Gray Box Penetration Test Report includes IP addresses tested, vulnerabilities discovered, steps taken during the assessment, exploitable areas discovered, and prioritized recommendations.
+The Internal Penetration Test Report includes IP addresses tested, vulnerabilities discovered, steps taken during the assessment, exploitable areas discovered, and prioritized recommendations.
 For any systems we are able to exploit, an “Attack Narrative” section is used to discuss step-by-step the process we used to gain access, escalate privileges, etc.